 "Exposure Threshold" means:

-(a) with respect to Enron Group, an amount equal to [US]$[to be provided by Credit]; and
+(a) with respect to Enron Group, an amount equal to US$ 50,000,000.00 (Fifty Million U.S. Dollars) ; and

-(b) with respect to Counterparty Group, an amount equal to [US]$[to be provided by Credit];
+(b) with respect to Counterparty Group, an amount equal to US$ 50,000,000 (Fifty Million U.S. Dollars) ;

 provided, the Exposure Threshold for a Group shall be zero upon the occurrence and during the continuance of a Material Adverse Change, Default, or a Potential Event of Default by or in respect of any of the entities comprising that Group.